jbcodeforce/flink-studies/docs/coding/flink-sql.md

 The statement above also creates a metadata column for writing a Kafka message timestamp.
 This timestamp will not be defined in the schema registry.
 Compared to `$rowtime` which is declared as a `METADATA VIRTUAL` column, `ts` is selected in a `SELECT *` and is writable.

-* When the primary key is specified, then it will not be part of the value, except if we specify that the value contains the full table schema.
+* When the primary key is specified, then it will not be part of the value schema, except if we specify (using `value.fields-include' = 'all'`) that the value contains the full table schema.
 The payload of k is stored twice in Kafka message:

 ```sql
 CREATE TABLE telemetries (k INT, v STRING)